-Starting Your Day: Getting to Leesburg From D.C.
+Getting to Leesburg From D.C.

-After about 20 miles, you'll continue onto East Market Street, which runs directly through the center of downtown Leesburg.
-Parking is available for Ida Lee Park at the park itself as well as in the lacrosse field, at the Loudoun County Garage, at the Town of Leesburg Garage, and at a limited number of street-parking spot scattered throughout the downtown area.
+After about 20 miles, continue onto East Market Street, which runs directly through the center of downtown Leesburg.
+Parking is available for Ida Lee Park at the park itself as well as in the lacrosse field, at the Loudoun County Garage, at the Town of Leesburg Garage, and at a limited number of street-parking spots scattered throughout the downtown area.

-Enjoying Your Day: Parade and Daytime Activities
+Parade and Daytime Activities

-Since streets will begin closing down for the annual event at 9:30 a.m., its advisable to try to find parking by that time to avoid any confusion or delays on the road.
-Additionally, the American Originals Fife and Drum Corps will be performing at the intersection of King and Market Street as an opening act for the parade starting at 9:45 a.m.
+Since streets will begin closing down for the annual event at 9:30 a.m., it's advisable to find parking before then to avoid any confusion or delays on the road and catch the American Originals Fife and Drum Corps performing at 9:45 a.m.

-Light up the Night: Concert and Fireworks
+Concert and Fireworks